Docs

 Three scan depths

 Quick for rapid checks, Standard for routine scanning, and Deep for thorough security audits.
-Scan time depends on binary size and complexity.
+Scan time depends on project size and complexity.

 04